 Joe T - Tied and Gagged

-Like JF, JoeT portrays the helplessness of his captives and particularly their fear as they are tied up and gagged.
+Like the artist 'JF' (see mitchmen A-Z article on JF), JoeT portrays the helplessness of his captives and particularly their fear as they are tied up and gagged.
 The captors are suitably intimidating with muscular bodies,cropped hair and square jawed, 'not quite handsome' faces which have prominent cheek bones creating a striking Eastern European appearance.

 Joe T - Skin Wars